gtav-ent/GTAV-EnhancedNativeTrainer/README.md

 	to reach areas.
 Can be used while in a vehicle.
 Has two movement speeds.
 	* Seatbelt (Bike Only) - Prevents the Player from falling off bike.
 	  Still needs implementation for cars (to prevent shooting out the window).
+	* Freeze Weather - Allows you to freeze the weather at a selected weather option from the "Weather" sub-menu.
 #### New Hotkeys
 	' - Move Through Door
 	] - Never Wanted Enabled/Disabled